 Timing of the open and close of the auction can be a heavy burden on a nonprofit that has infinite more responsibilities than looking at a clock.

-As with any event, some of your supporters won’t be able to attend in person.
+Even before this shift, some supporters weren’t able to attend an event in person.
 Instead of losing out on revenue from those that can’t be there, mobile bidding enables anyone to bid remotely.

 No need for anyone to be excluded!